Battle of Dien Bien Phu: Establishment of air operations

 Operations at Điện Biên Phủ began at 10:35 on 20 November 1953.
 In Operation Castor, the French dropped or flew 9,000 troops into the area over three days, as well as a bulldozer to prepare the airstrip.
 They were landed at three drop zones: "Natasha" (northwest of Điện Biên Phủ), "Octavie" (to the southwest), and "Simone" (to the southeast).
 The Viet Minh elite 148th Independent Infantry Regiment, headquartered at Điện Biên Phủ, reacted "instantly and effectively".
 Three of its four battalions, however, were absent.
 Initial operations proceeded well for the French.
 By the end of November, six parachute battalions had been landed, and the French Army consolidated its positions.

 It was at this time that Giáp began his countermoves.
-He had expected an attack, but had not foreseen when or where it would occur.
+He had expected an attack but had not foreseen when or where it would occur.
 Giáp realized that, if pressed, the French would abandon Lai Châu Province and fight a pitched battle at Điện Biên Phủ.
 On 24 November, Giáp ordered the 148th Infantry Regiment and the 316th Division to attack Lai Chau, while the 308th, 312th, and 351st divisions assaulted Điện Biên Phủ from Việt Bắc.

 Starting in December, the French, under the command of Colonel Christian de Castries, began transforming their anchoring point into a fortress by setting up seven satellite positions.
 (Each was said to be named after a former mistress of de Castries, although the allegation is probably unfounded, as the eight names begin with letters from the first nine of the alphabet.)
 The fortified headquarters was centrally located, with positions Huguette to the west, Claudine to the south, and Dominique to the northeast.
 The other positions were Anne-Marie to the northwest, Beatrice to the northeast, Gabrielle to the north, and Isabelle 6 km to the south, covering the reserve airstrip.

-The choice of de Castries as the local commander at Điện Biên Phủ was, in retrospect, a bad one.
-Navarre chose de Castries, a cavalryman in the 18th-century tradition, because Navarre envisioned Điện Biên Phủ as a mobile battle.
-But Điện Biên Phủ would require a commander adept at World War I-style trench warfare, something for which de Castries was not suited.